 Many Americans suffer injuries from defective or damaged products every year.
 We trust that the products we use are safe, but defects in design and manufacturing or negligence in safety standards can lead to serious injuries; some can be life-altering or even fatal.
-If a defective product injures you, talk with an attorney from Clifford Law Offices.
+If a defective product injures you, talk with a Chicago product liability attorney from Clifford Law Offices.
 Our attorneys have decades of experience representing clients in product liability lawsuits, winning millions for our clients.

 When you work with our firm, we ensure open communication and dedication to your case.
 We treat our clients like family and work hard to ensure they receive fair compensation after a product liability claim.